indraneel0483/YouTube-Transcript-Summarizer/README.md

 ## 🤝 Contributing

-Pull requests and suggestions are welcome!
-Please fork the repository and submit a PR.
+Contributions and suggestions are welcome!

----

-## 📜 License

-This project is open source under the [MIT License](LICENSE).
+If you'd like to help:

+1. Fork the repository.
+2. Make your changes.
+3. Open a **Pull Request (PR)** — this is a request to merge your changes into the main project so others can benefit from your improvements.

 ---